Itchycoo Park: M People version

-British band M People released a dance version of "Itchycoo Park" in November 1995.
-The track was released as the second single from their reissued and expanded version of the 1994 Bizarre Fruit album, Bizarre Fruit II (1995).
-It peaked at number 11 at the UK Singles Chart and was remixed by David Morales.
+British band M People released a dance version of "Itchycoo Park" in November 1995 by Deconstruction Records as the second single from their reissued and expanded version of the 1994 Bizarre Fruit album, Bizarre Fruit II (1995).
+It was produced by the band, peaking at number eleven on the UK Singles Chart and was remixed by David Morales.
 The song also peaked at number 21 in New Zealand, number 24 in Iceland, number 27 in Australia, and number 22 on the Eurochart Hot 100.
+The accompanying music video for "Itchycoo Park" was directed by British photographer and director Maria Mochnacz.

 Critical reception

-Scottish newspaper Aberdeen Press and Journal described the song as "refreshing".
-Jose F. Promis from AllMusic deemed it an "epic version".
+Scottish Aberdeen Press and Journal described M People's cover version of "Itchycoo Park" as "refreshing".
+Jose F. Promis from AllMusic called it an "epic version".
 Larry Flick from Billboard noted that front woman Heather Small "whips through" the cover version "with a smooth blend of streetwise edge and sophisticated flair."
 He added, "Her distinctive way with a lyric is the stuff of future legends."
+Michael Bonner from Melody Maker wrote, "Bubbly, inoffensive, radio-friendly."
 A reviewer from Music & Media felt that "chart darlings M People have reworked this Small Faces classic with equal measures of dance beats, a Billy Joel/River Of Dreams piano sound and marvellous gospel undertones.
 Their innovative arrangements will take them high into the charts with this one."

-Music video

-The accompanying music video for "Itchycoo Park" was directed by Maria Mochnacz.
+Mark Beaumont from NME deemed it "a gospelised cover" and said that "as a statement of alternative allegiance", it is "far too knowing, calculated, and late to come across as anything but the cred-grasping toss it is."
+Gill Whyte from Smash Hits gave it four out of five, writing, "Kind of like a gospel cola ad with bonza psychedelic doings and piano twinklings.
+And, of course, there's the inimitable M-ster dance vibe and the oops-I've-swallowed-an-orange vocals by Megaphone Woman Heather.
+A top picnic of which you are advised to partake."
+Another Smash Hits editor, Alex Needham, called it a "dodgy version" in her review of the Bizarre Fruit II album.